Dear educators of Salt Lake City,

 - Encourage your students to get pledging signatures from parents, guardians, family, school staff, and neighbors, and return the pledges in one week.

-- Students, parents, and guardians can learn to talk to talk to anybody about our IDLE FREE CITY with this sample conversation.
+- Students, parents, and guardians can learn to talk to anybody about our IDLE FREE CITY with this sample conversation.

 Young lungs are particularly susceptible to harmful vehicle emissions.
 Please talk to the owner of an idling vehicle and ask them to turn off their vehicle until they are ready to drive.